What Does a Car Accident Attorney Do?

 How Do Car Accident Lawyers Handle Fatal Car Accidents Leading to Wrongful Deaths?

-Fatal car accidents require wrongful death claims filed by surviving family members after the death of the injured person.
-Attorneys establish the negligent driver caused the fatality through investigation of crash scene evidence, police reports, and accident reconstruction analysis.
-Legal counsel calculates damages including loss of financial support, funeral expenses, loss of companionship, and loss of consortium.
-Texas law provides a two-year statute of limitations for wrongful death actions, measured from the date of death.
+Attorneys establish the negligent driver caused the fatality and calculate damages including lost financial support, funeral expenses, and loss of companionship.
+Texas law provides a two-year statute of limitations for wrongful death actions measured from the date of death.

 How to Choose the Right Car Accident Attorney